 I’ve never seen Guess Who’s Coming To Dinner, and I must admit I was a little concerned it might be a “message” movie where they really hit you over the head with the message they are trying to get across.
 Instead, I found this to be a really entertaining movie, that yes, has a message, but delivered in a thoughtful way that I believe would make anyone see the point.
 The movie is about a couple who wants to get married and gain their parents approval.
 There is a challenge, they are not from the same race.
 The movie stars Sydney Poitier who I must admit I have always liked as an actor.
 He is charming, handsome and very likable.

 The couple are both nice people, with wonderful family backgrounds.
 There never really is any objection to either of them as a person.
 The father’s struggle with the idea that society will not accept their choice.
-The concerns I would have had were more about the fact that they had met on vacation ten days prior and were already engaged and looking to marry in the next week.
+I would have had more concerns about the fact that they had met on vacation ten days prior and were already engaged and looking to marry in the next week.
 That is FAST under any conditions.
 I quickly got to the point where I said that while I would worry about how fast it was all moving, that if they really were insistent, I would support it as it isn’t worth risking the relationship with your child and you have to at some point trust their judgement.
 While the parents struggle with their demands to approve the marriage within just hours of learning all this, eventually they get there.
 It’s a good movie and I would recommend it to anyone.

 Boysenberry Sherbet Recipe